-Patients should inform a health care professional immediately if symptoms of vasovagal reactions such as orthostatic hypotension or syncope occur during or shortly after their Mozobil injection. [see ADVERSE REACTIONS]
+Advise patients to inform the health care professional immediately if symptoms of vasovagal reactions such as orthostatic hypotension or syncope occur during or shortly after their Mozobil injection. [see ADVERSE REACTIONS]

-If patients experience itching, rash, or reaction at the site of injection, they should notify a health care professional as these symptoms have been treated with over-the-counter medications during clinical trials. [see ADVERSE REACTIONS]
+Advise patients who experience itching, rash, or reaction at the site of injection to notify a health care professional, as these symptoms have been treated with over-the-counter medications during clinical trials. [see ADVERSE REACTIONS]

-Inform patients that Mozobil (plerixafor injection) may cause gastrointestinal disorders, including diarrhea, nausea, vomiting, flatulence, and abdominal pain.
-Patients should be told how to manage specific gastrointestinal disorders and to inform their health care professional if severe events occur following Mozobil injection. [see ADVERSE REACTIONS ]
+Advise patients that Mozobil may cause gastrointestinal disorders, including diarrhea, nausea, vomiting, flatulence, and abdominal pain.
+Patients should be told how to manage specific gastrointestinal disorders and to inform their health care professional if severe events occur following Mozobil injection. [see ADVERSE REACTIONS]